edelstone/actionverb.com/job-ads/designer.md

 <p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="/core-beliefs">Read The Rest of our Core Beliefs<span class="pl1">&#8594;</span></a></p>

-{% include_relative pay.md %}

 ## Ready To Apply?

-Working here isn't for everyone, but if you think it might be for you, **please apply**.
+Working here isn't for everyone, but if you think it might be for you and you have the required experience, **please apply**.

-We only read cover letters in our first screening round, so make sure yours counts.
-The following are topics we'd like to see addressed in your cover letter:

- * Why does this opportunity specifically appeal to you?
- * How well do you align with Our Core Beliefs?
-Is there anything you would add or change?
- * Why would working remotely for Action Verb change your life for the better?
- * Are you familiar with Holacracy?
-Any questions or concerns?
- * What's lacking in your current work arrangement that we could improve?
- * What are your philosophies on design?
- * What does designing great software look like?

-We look forward to reading your letter!
+The link below will take you to our applicant tracking system, which asks for a lot of information.
+However, the only field we will read at first is the box that says "Cover Letter."

+At Action Verb, we look for results, so our initial screening round starts by reviewing your previous results as a Designer.

+We'd like to to write a cover letter and paste it into that box.
+Please make sure that it contains all of the following information about your level of experience:

+ * What is the largest application you have personally worked on where your design has made it to production?
+How many users interacted with it?

+ * What is the largest marketing, brochure, or static site you have personally built, and how many visitors have interacted with it?

+ * On a Scale of 1 to 10, please rate your HTML, CSS, and Javascript knowledge.

+You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
+We also love watching Video Cover Letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.

+Apply Here:

 <p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="http://actionverb.applytojob.com/apply/S0OYVR/Designer">Apply Now<span class="pl1">&#8594;</span></a></p>